4. The Significance of God’s Work of Trials and Refinement

 What internal state in people are trials aimed at?
 They are targeted at the rebellious disposition in people that is incapable of satisfying God.
 There is much that is impure within people, and much that is hypocritical, and so God subjects people to trials in order to purify them. …

 If you do not know God’s disposition, then you will inevitably fall during trials, because you are unaware of how God makes people perfect, by what means He makes them perfect, and when God’s trials come upon you and they do not match your notions, you will be unable to stand firm.
-God’s true love is His entire disposition, and when God’s entire disposition is shown to you, what does this bring to your flesh?
-When God’s righteous disposition is shown to you, your flesh will inevitably suffer much pain.
+God’s true love is His entire disposition, and when God’s entire disposition is shown to people, what does this bring to your flesh?
+When God’s righteous disposition is shown to people, their flesh will inevitably suffer much pain.
 If you do not suffer this pain, then you cannot be made perfect by God, nor will you be able to devote true love to God.
 If God makes you perfect, He will surely show His entire disposition to you.
 From the time of creation until today, God has never shown His entire disposition to man—but during the last days He reveals it to this group of people whom He has predestined and selected, and by making people perfect, He lays bare His dispositions, through which He makes complete a group of people.
 Such is God’s true love for people.
 Experiencing God’s true love requires that people endure extreme pain, and pay a high price.
 Only after this will they be gained by God and be able to give their true love back to God, and only then will God’s heart be satisfied.
 If people wish to be made perfect by God, and if they wish to do His will, and fully give their true love to God, then they must experience much suffering and many torments from their circumstances, to suffer pain worse than death.
 Ultimately they will be forced to give their true heart back to God.
 Whether or not someone truly loves God is revealed during hardship and refinement.
 God purifies people’s love, and this is also only achieved amid hardship and refinement.

 Faced with man’s state and man’s attitude toward God, God has done new work, allowing man to possess both knowledge of and obedience toward Him, and both love and testimony.
 Thus, man must experience God’s refinement of him, as well as His judgment, dealing and pruning of him, without which man would never know God and would never be capable of truly loving and bearing witness to Him.
 God’s refinement of man is not merely for the sake of a one-sided effect, but for the sake of a multi-faceted effect.
 Only in this way does God do the work of refinement in those who are willing to seek the truth, in order that their resolve and love be made perfect by God.
 To those who are willing to seek the truth and who yearn for God, nothing is more meaningful, or of greater assistance, than refinement such as this.
 God’s disposition is not so easily known or understood by man, for God, in the end, is God.
 Ultimately, it is impossible for God to have the same disposition as man, and thus it is not easy for man to know His disposition.
 The truth is not inherently possessed by man, and is not easily understood by those who have been corrupted by Satan; man is devoid of the truth, and of the resolve to put the truth into practice, and if he does not suffer and is not refined or judged, then his resolve will never be made perfect.
 For all people, refinement is excruciating, and very difficult to accept—yet it is during refinement that God makes plain His righteous disposition to man, and makes public His requirements for man, and provides more enlightenment, and more actual pruning and dealing; through the comparison between the facts and the truth, He gives man a greater knowledge of himself and the truth, and gives man a greater understanding of God’s will, thus allowing man to have a truer and purer love of God.
 Such are God’s aims in carrying out refinement.
 All the work that God does in man has its own aims and significance; God does not do meaningless work, and nor does He do work that is without benefit to man.
 Refinement does not mean removing people from before God, and nor does it mean destroying them in hell.
 Rather, it means changing man’s disposition during refinement, changing his intentions, his old views, changing his love for God, and changing his whole life.
 Refinement is a real test of man, and a form of real training, and only during refinement can his love serve its inherent function.